emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/readME.md

 [Coral-Holobiont](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/Comprehensive-Exams/Roxanne-exam/Coral-Holobiont.md)
 [Cross Feeding](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/Comprehensive-Exams/Roxanne-exam/Cross-Feeding.md)

+## Overview for oral comprehensive exams by committee member

+Scott:
+- List of researchers that I didn't know on my written exam
+- Go through citations and summarize each one with 1 sentence

+Hollie:
+- Go through citations and summarize each one with 1 sentence
+- Explaining in more detail how DNA methylation levels follow patterns of and/or are triggered by higher gene expression levels
+- The taxonomy and biology of your study organisms (holobiont level)
+- Further details on the nutritional crosstalk between host and symbiont.

+Roxanne:
+- Go through citations and summarize each one with 1 sentence
+- consequences of symbiont transmission mode on the evolution of the partners
+- ecological and evolutionary trade-offs of symbiont transmission mode
+- cooperation/communication and interactions with multicellular organisms topics from class

+Marta:
+- No notes but she asked Kevin about antioxidant systems

 ## Post-Completion of Comprehensive Exam Reflection and Suggestions: What I Wish I Knew

 My advice to a future me if I were to go back in time and do this all over again ..